anet-be/mlua/benchmarks/README.md

 Requirements for some benchmarks are installed by the Makefile.
 Others will require manual installation of certain Lua modules: for example `luarocks install hmac` to get a SHA library for lua.
 But running `make` will note these requirements for you.

+There are also certain benchmarks, invoked by `make anet-benchmark`, that require access to proprietary repositories of our sponsor, ANET.[^1] You can safely ignore these.

 # Comparison with M

 Below is a comparison between M and lua-yottadb (v2.1) doing basic loops through the database: